2021 Federal Standard of Excellence

 9.5 What are the agency’s 1-2 strongest examples of how non-competitive grant recipients achieved better outcomes and/or built knowledge of what works or what does not?

 - Since 2017, ACL has awarded Innovations in Nutrition grants to 11 organizations to develop and expand evidence-based approaches to enhance the quality and effectiveness of nutrition programming.
 ACL is currently overseeing five grantees for innovative projects that will enhance the quality, effectiveness, and outcomes of nutrition services programs provided by the national aging services network.
 The grants total $1,197,205 for this year with a two-year project period.
 Through this grant program, ACL aims to identify innovative and promising practices that can be scaled across the country and to increase the use of evidence-informed practices within nutrition programs.

 9.6 Did the agency provide guidance which makes clear that city, county, and state government, and/or other grantees can or should use the funds they receive from these programs to conduct program evaluations and/or to strengthen their evaluation capacity-building efforts?

 - All funding opportunity announcements published by ACL include language about generating and reporting evidence about their progress towards the specific goals set for the funds.
-Grantee manuals include information about the importance of and requirements for evaluation (see the Administration on Aging: Title VI Resource Manual).
+Grantee manuals include information about the importance of and requirements for evaluation.
 The National Ombudsman Resource Center, funded by ACL, provides self-evaluation materials for Long-Term Care Ombudsman Programs (LTCOP) funded under Title VII of the Older Americans Act.